stoermelder/vcvrack-packone/docs/Stroke.md

 The module provides ten independent mapping slots which are unmapped by default.
 A slot needs to be "learned" for a hotkey using the context menu option "Learn".
 The currently assigned key is visible on the display and its modifiers (ALT, CTRL/CMD and SHIFT) on the LEDs.

+Please note that the module also supports mouse-click events: If your mouse has more than three buttons these buttons can be mapped the same way as hotkeys, modifies apply also.

 ![STROKE learn](./Stroke-learn.gif)

 ## Output mode